 Epigenetic Characterization Methods

-- Provides sequences for the DNA bound proteins and transcription factors for analyses of interactions between DNA and proteins
+- Provides sequences for the DNA bound proteins (e.g. transcription factors and histones) to identify their locations in the genome